Putumayo World Music Collections

 Putumayo World Music Asian Underground Mix Collection

 Asian Lounge is a Putumayo World Music sampler of cross-cultural fusions and beats inspired by the musical traditions of Asia.
-It features Ancient Future's Asian Fusion Dance Ensemble along with 10 additional artists.
+Released in 2005, it features Ancient Future along with 10 additional artists.

 "Ethnomusicologists and musical explorers have long been fascinated by the sounds of Indonesian gamelan, Indian classical music, Japanese folk, and other intriguing styles of Asian music."